 Franchising: A Solution to the Construction Labor Shortage

-If you’re a custom or semi-custom builder, how much time are your tradespeople spending making special trips to scattered job sites, learning new floorplans and grappling with inconsistency and uncertainty?
-Your business and your workforce could benefit tremendously by committing to a simplified and replicable business model with systems and processes in place to supplement your vendor training and onboarding efforts.
-If you’re looking to take your homebuilding business to the next level, it might be time to consider scaling and diversifying your portfolio.
+If you’re a custom or semi-custom home builder, how much time are your tradespeople spending making special trips to scattered job sites, learning new floorplans and grappling with inconsistency and uncertainty?
+Your construction company could benefit tremendously by committing to a simplified and replicable business model from a home building franchise with systems and processes in place that supplement vendor training and onboarding efforts.
+If you’re looking to take your home builder company to the next level, it might be time to consider scaling and diversifying your portfolio.

-Together with our Franchise Builders, Epcon Communities builds over 1,000 homes each year in states across the country.
+With our Franchise Home Builders, Epcon Communities builds over 1,000 homes each year in states across the country.
 Working alongside a top U.S. home builder can help you eliminate inefficiencies and streamline your labor process so you can build and close more homes per year.
 Reach out to Epcon Franchising to see what franchising opportunities exist in your market.

 This article is published on Builder and Developer.

 Labor is just one challenge home builders face.
 Download the guide “10 Challenges Home Builders Face” to learn more about how to overcome each one.